 With the remote: Settings > My Fire TV > Reset to Factory Defaults.
 Confirm when prompted.

 Without a remote: Download the Fire TV app on your phone.
 Connect your phone to the same Wi-Fi network as the stuck Fire TV Stick.
-The app detects it and gives you remote control access to navigate to the reset menu.
+The app detects it and gives you remote control access to go to the reset menu.

 Alternatively, use a USB OTG adapter with a standard USB keyboard plugged into the stick’s micro-USB port, then navigate the menu with arrow keys.